STAMP-project/dspot/README.md

 In **DSpot**, the Input Ampl Distributor is a way to select the amplified test methods after the input amplification.
 It allows to keep interesting and discard unwanted amplified test method.

-For now, there is two implementation of the Input Ampl Distributor:
+For now, there are three implementations of the Input Ampl Distributor:

    * `RandomInputAmplDistributor`: This distributor selects randonly amplified test methods.
    * `TextualDistanceInputAmplDistributor`: This distributor selects by maximize their distance of string representation among all the input amplified test methods.
 The number of amplified selected test methods is specified by the command line option `--max-test-amplified`.